 Designed by the renowned Jersey Ice Cream Co, the house features their unparalleled style and charm.

-The house's grand ballroom has been transformed into a gracious and magical living space with a baby grand piano,
+The house's grand ballroom has been transformed into a gracious and magical living space with

 multiple sitting areas, historical items, original wood panelling and 100 year old glass in the windows.

 Connected to the main living room, both spaces provide access to the 60' long porch and a stunning mountain view.